Tesla Model S or X, 2012–2020

 Complete teardown of the Large Drive Unit.
 Every component removed, inspected, and catalogued.
 We need to see everything before we touch anything.

 Thorough removal of all coolant contamination from the rotor, stator, and inverter components.
-We use gentle cleaning techniques — no wire brushes on critical surfaces, no shortcuts that create debris.
+We use gentle cleaning techniques.
+No wire brushes on critical surfaces, no shortcuts that create debris.

 The coolant delivery tube is precision-milled and capped with a machined manifold cap, sealed with high-temperature sealant.
-The rotor coolant path is permanently eliminated — matching the manufacturer's own revised design.
+The rotor coolant path is permanently eliminated, matching the manufacturer's own revised design.
 Gearbox cooling is completely unaffected and continues to flow normally.

 Both half-shaft seals replaced as standard.
 These are a secondary leak path that most workshops overlook.
 We don't.